deekayen/aidstoscoutmastership/manuscript/character.md

 The code of the medieval knights has been the foundation for the conduct of gen- tlemen ever since the day around A.D.
 500, when King Arthur made the rules for his Knights of the Round Table.
 The romance of the Knights has its attraction for all boys and has its appeal to their moral sense.
 Their Code of Chivalry included Honour, Self-Discipline, Courtesy, Courage, Selfless Sense of Duty and Service, and the guidance of Religion.

-The rules as they were republished in the time of Henry VII are as follow:–
+The rules as they were republished in the time of Henry VII are as follow:-

 1. They were never to put off their armour, except for the purpose of rest at night.
 2. They were to search for adventures wherein to attain "bruyt and renown."